Miaofengshan

 Miaofengshan (妙峰山 (Miàofēngshān)), named after the mountain with the same name, is a town in Mentougou District, in the eastern edge of the Western Hills of Beijing.
-It borders Liucun Town to its north, Sujiatuo, Longquan andJunzhuang Towns to its east, Datai Subdistrict and Wangping Town to its south, and Yanchi Town to its west.
+It borders Liucun Town to its north, Sujiatuo, Longquan and Junzhuang Towns to its east, Datai Subdistrict and Wangping Town to its south, and Yanchi Town to its west.
 In 2020, the census counted a total of 10,012 residents living within the town.

 History

 Administrative divisions

 At the end of 2021, Miaofengshan Town comprised 17 villages, all of which are listed below: